oobecomau/desktop.gov.au/docs/blueprint/client-devices.md

 Windows 10/11 permits the image displayed at the lock screen, logon screen, and desktop wallpaper to be customised and support various resolutions.
 The appropriate resolution is selected based on an image file name.
 Windows will automatically select the appropriate image based on the current screen resolution.
 If a file matching the screen resolution cannot be found, a default image file is used, and the picture stretched to fit the screen.

 Custom themes can be deployed to workstations either enforcing the theme or allowing a user to customise it after the initial SOE deployment.
-Each client agency would be required to provide information necessary to customise the branding.
+Each client organisation would be required to provide information necessary to customise the branding.

 Although a system is capable of being assessed as PROTECTED, banners and backgrounds should not be set to PROTECTED in the SOE or desktop background until an IRAP assessment has been completed.